ScottRobbins/Changes/README.md

 ### Why build this tool?

 There are 2 main reasons:
-1. Changelog files, when used in a team environment, have a tendency to create frequent merge conflicts.
+1. Changelog files, when used in a team environment, have a tendency to create merge conflicts.
 These aren't difficult to resolve, but they are frequent and a hassle.
 2. Being able to add extra metadata to your changes that is easily queryable opens the door to further automation.
 This can be used to generate release notes, notes for QA, determine release version numbers and more.

 ### Installation